There was an error with your log in

 • Tourist cards for Cuba have been available for purchase for many years at airports throughout Mexico, Central America, and the Caribbean and can be purchased in a matter of minutes at the time of check-in.
 NOTE: Please ensure you check the status of this service before heading off to Cuba, these regulations are subject to change—it cannot be guaranteed!

-• Some airlines (Virgin Atlantic, Air France) will not permit you to board the flight without a Cuban tourist card.
-NOTE: check the regulations with the airline in advance.
+• Some airlines (Virgin Atlantic, Air France) will not permit you to board the flight without a Cuban tourist card, check the regulations with the airline in advance!

-If you are flying directly to Cuba from the U.S. (e.g. Miami, Tampa, NYC) you can purchase the visa in the airport before you board your flight to Havana.
-This will cost between $75-100 and the transaction takes just a few minutes, no need to worry about adding extra time to your layover to get it.
-Some US airlines will also allow you to buy the visa in advance and ship it to your home.
-Do not call the airline to ask, instead search the airline’s website (Airline name + Cuba + Visa in a Google search).
+• If you are flying directly to Cuba from the US, you can purchase the visa in the airport before you board your flight to Havana.
+This will cost between $75-100 and the transaction takes just a few minutes.
+Some US airlines will also allow you to buy the visa in advance and ship it to your home—search the airline’s website.

-None of the general license categories require any prior government approval.
+None of this requires any prior government approval.
 If you follow the rules of the license you selected, you’re automatically considered “authorized”.
-You need to be able to state this category to anyone that asks (such as the airline or a border agent) and document what you do and spend while in Cuba.
-You must save the documentation for 5 years.
+You need to be able to state this category to anyone that asks (such as the airline or a border agent) and document what you do and spend while in Cuba (and save the documentation for 5 years).
 It’s also recommended that you carry an affidavit with you because it helps to show paperwork even if it’s not required.
 If you join this tour, your guides will send you an affidavit.

-The easiest category to qualify under is Support for the Cuban People (SCP).
-And this cycling tour in Cuba is an SCP tour!
-Your guides created a tour which is specially designed for compliance with the SCP.
-This is the best way for U.S. travelers to have a fun and easy trip to Cuba, legal and hassle-free.
-Here is a summary of the 5 requirements:
+The easiest category to qualify under is Support for the Cuban People (SCP), and this is an SCP tour!
+It is the best way for US travelers to have a fun and easy trip to Cuba, legal and hassle-free.
+As soon as you join your tour, you’ll be spending time with your local guide—thus having a “meaningful interactions” and “promoting independence”, which is a part of SCP.
+Here is a summary of the 5 requirements and what your guides will focus on:

 • Use privately-owned businesses (e.g. private restaurants, private shops, private taxis, etc.)